jacted/perf-mon/README.md

 6. Run ```node index.js``` (or use something like pm2)

-7. Use commands in any channel
+7. Use commands in any channel or the channel selected when creating webhook

 ## Commands
 - ```speed help``` shows explanations